mosparo/documentation/docs/5_integration/3_multi_step_forms.md

 As soon as the user continues to the next step, you need to store the form data in a JavaScript object.
 Otherwise, removing the fields from the DOM will remove the form data and mosparo cannot verify them.
 To make life easier, you should store the form data in the correct structure as mosparo requires it.

+Some field types are not validated and verified by mosparo.
+For example, password fields or checkboxes are ignored, and you should not send their values to mosparo.
+Read more about [Ignored fields](./ignored_fields).

 ```javascript
 // You can place that anywhere in your code
 /**